woojiahao/git-guide/practical/practical.md

 This practical goes over a very brief version of the exercises described in each chapter.
 This practical is designed as a quick reference to understand the applications of Git.

 It is highly recommended that you reference the formal chapters in this guide to gain a full understanding of the concepts described in this practical.

+For more details on each topic, you can visit the GitHub repository for this guide [here.](https://github.com/woojiahao/git-guide) More chapters and erratas will be updated there.